Spanish Legion: Early campaigns

 The Spanish Legion's first major campaign was in Spanish North Africa.
 In 1920 Spain was facing a major rebellion in the Protectorate of Spanish Morocco, led by the able Rif leader Abd el-Krim.
 On 2 September 1920, King Alfonso XIII conferred command of the new regiment on Lieutenant Colonel of Infantry José Millán-Astray, chief proponent of its establishment.
 Millán-Astray was an able soldier but an eccentric and extreme personality.
-His style and attitude would become part of the mystique of the legion.
+His style and attitude would become part of the mystique of the Legion.

-On 20 September 1920 the first recruit joined the new legion, a date which is now celebrated annually.
-The initial make-up of the regiment was that of a headquarters unit and three battalions (known as Banderas, lit. "banners"- another archaic 16th century term).
-Each battalion was in turn made up of a headquarters company, two rifle companies and a machine gun company.
+On 20 September 1920 the first recruit joined the new Legion, a date which is now celebrated annually.
+The initial make-up of the regiment was a headquarters unit and three battalions (known as Banderas, lit. "banners" - another archaic 16th century term).
+Each battalion was in turn made up of a headquarters company, two rifle companies, and a machine gun company.
 The regiment's initial location was at the Cuartel del Rey en Ceuta on the Plaza de Colón.
-At its height, during the Spanish Civil War, the legion consisted of 18 banderas, plus a tank bandera, an assault engineer bandera and a Special Operations Group.
-Banderas 12 to 18 were considered independent units and never served as part of the additional tercios into which the legion was organised.
+At its height, during the Spanish Civil War, the Legion consisted of 18 banderas, plus a tank bandera, an assault engineer bandera and a Special Operations Group.
+Banderas 12 to 18 were considered independent units and never served as part of the additional tercios into which the Legion was organised.

-Francisco Franco was one of the leaders of the legion and the unit's second-in-command, concurrently commanding the 1st Legion Bandera.
-The legion fought in Morocco in the War of the Rif (to 1926).
-Together with the Regulares (Moorish colonial troops), the legion made up the Spanish Army of Africa.
-In October 1934 units of both the legion and the Regulares were brought to Spain by the Republican Government to help put down a workers revolt in the area of Asturias.
+Francisco Franco was the Legion's second-in-command, concurrently commanding the 1st Bandera.
+The Legion fought in Spanish Morocco in the Rif War (to 1926).
+Together with the Regulares (Moorish colonial troops), the Legion made up the Spanish Army of Africa.
+Units of both the Legion and the Regulares were brought to Spain by the Republican government to help put down the Asturian Revolution of 1934.